Fujita388/destruction-bubble-no-surfactant/README.md

-# Simulation of the destruction of bubbles with no surfactant at the gas-liquid interface
+# Create a gas-liquid interface and apply gravity

  Create gas-liquid coexistence conditions (ρ(G) < ρ < ρ(L))

-→  Create states of density ρ(L) and ρ(G), and attach together
+→  Create states of density ρ(L) (and ρ(G)), and attach together

-→  Hollow out of the liquid phase
+→  Hollow out of the liquid phase to make a bubble

 →  Gravity on atoms